1 What is Fourier Restriction Theory?

 show .

-general exponents
+What about general exponents ?

-The equality here is the Layer cake formula, which is true for any
+The equality here is the Layer cake formula, which is true for any .

 Let .
 Study the